I am currently a mathematics graduate student at UT Austin. My research interests lie in Mathematical Physics and Analysis.

 Over the years, I gave seminar talks on several topics where I worked out the details of some papers.
 The notes and slides may contain minor mistakes but should provide the general idea.

-At this point, I would like to address my students: If you at any point face any struggle, please feel free to share it with me.
+At this point, I would like to address my students: If you at any point face struggle of any kind, please feel free but not obligated to share it with me.
 I also welcome and encourage you to share any helpful feedback with me.
-I will listen to you and I will try to guide you to the correct ressources and I will give my best to amplify your voice in case you seek assistance; and I will try to implement your suggestions as good as possible.
-I am fully committed to accommodating my teaching to your individual needs; the interested reader shall take a look at [FT], [T], and other publications by our own Uri Treisman.
+I will listen to you and I will try to guide you to the correct ressources and I will give my best to amplify your voice in case you seek assistance; and I will implement your suggestions as good as possible.
+I am fully committed to accommodating my teaching to your individual needs and to provide a nurturing class environment; the interested reader shall take a look at [FT], [T], and other publications by our own Uri Treisman.
 Moreover, you might be interested in attending lectures by Leonard Moore.
 Rest assured that you deserve to be here at UT and that you make this world more wonderful just by being you.
 We at UT value your contributions and wish you best health and success for your personal and professional life.